zbef3825/webPostsdataBase/README.md

 <p>a.
 If you are scrapy, you will receive 60 seconds to upload your data.
 Once the token is expired you will have to go through login process again.</p>

 3. You may now use a token as Header to make GET, POST requests throughout the server
-<p>a Your Headers should contain "Content-Type" as "application/json" and "Authorization" as "Bearer Token"</p>
+<p>a.
+Your Headers should contain "Content-Type" as "application/json" and "Authorization" as "Bearer Token"</p>
 <p>b.
 GET '/api/all' to see all the web posts</p>
 <p>c.
 GET '/api/:category' to see web posts of different category</p>
 <p>d.
 GET '/api/:category/:date' to see web posts of different category on specific date(YYYMMDD)</p>